-1. BACDT members are committed to providing high quality service and products.
+1. We are committed to providing high quality service and products.
 All full members are registered with the GDC and practise in accordance with the ethical guidance.

-2. BACDT members will provide clear descriptions of products and services offered and make their prices available to ensure that marketing material is truthful.
+2. As members will provide clear descriptions of products and services offered and make their prices available to ensure that marketing material is truthful.

 3. All materials used by BACDT members are CE marked and all custom made dental appliances are compliant with the Medical Devices Directive.

-4. BACDT members are committed to keeping up to date with latest products & development in the interests of patients.
+4. Committed to keeping up to date with latest products & development in the interests of patients.

-6. BACDT members operate within clinical environments and adhere to current infection control protocols.
+6. Operate within clinical environments and adhere to current infection control protocols.

-7. BACDT members work within the GDC requirements for the Scope of Practice document and as part of the full registered dental team in accordance with the GDC regulatory framework, referring patients where necessary.
+7. Working within the GDC requirements for the Scope of Practice document and as part of the full registered dental team in accordance with the GDC regulatory framework, referring patients where necessary.

-8. BACDT members will carry out treatment taking due care and attention to minimise any inconvenience to patients.
+8. Carry out treatment taking due care and attention to minimise any inconvenience to patients.

-9. BACDT members actively uphold the GDC’s ‘Principles of Practice in Dentistry’ as outlined below:
+9. Actively uphold the GDC’s ‘Principles of Practice in Dentistry’ as outlined below:

-As a dental professional, we are responsible for doing the following:
+As a dental professional and member of the BACDT we are responsible for doing the following